Generic selectors

 Travel Itinerary:

-Your adventure begins the moment you arrive at Tribhuvan International Airport, where a warm welcome from Cordial Trek sets the tone for the journey ahead.
-After a comfortable transfer to your hotel, you will meet your guide for a detailed briefing about the trek and the region’s unique highlights.
-As the evening unfolds, enjoy a traditional welcome dinner accompanied by a cultural performance, immersing you in Nepal’s rich heritage before the mountains call.
+Your Himalayan adventure begins the moment you land at Tribhuvan International Airport.
+A warm, traditional welcome from the Cordial Trek team immediately sets a gracious tone for the remarkable journey ahead.
+Following a seamless transfer to your hotel, you will meet your guide for a comprehensive pre-trip briefing to cover the final details.
+In the evening, you will enjoy a delightful welcome dinner accompanied by a vibrant cultural dance performance, offering an elegant and memorable introduction to Nepal’s rich heritage.

 Meals: Welcome Dinner